My Health Record in general practice

 Patients can upload a copy of their advance care directive to their My Health Record to make it available to all healthcare providers involved in their care.
 They can also add information about an advance care document custodian, which is a person or organisation chosen by the patient to hold copies of any advance care planning documents.
 Including these details enables other healthcare providers to contact the patient’s custodian where necessary to discuss the patient’s preferences for care.

-Currently, there are no general practice CISs that have the functionality to upload a patient’s advance care planning documents to their My Health Record.
-When this functionality is available, GPs will be able to upload these documents on behalf of the patient with their consent.
+Some CISs do have functionality which allows GPs to upload advance care planning documents to the My Health Record in a PDF format.
+Please contact your software vendor for further information.
+If this functionality is available, GPs can upload these documents on behalf of the patient with their consent.

 Viewing a patient’s advance care planning documents in My Health Record